Compiling Large Multi-Modal Requirement Documents into Runnable Software Systems: From an Agentic Test-Driven Perspective: Evaluation

+\metareview{ For Cursor and Copilot, we initialized either a Web/Android project template and the requirement documents.
+Then we opened a new chat session within IDE to prompt them with the requirement documents.
+For OpenHands, we used the OpenHands GUI to upload the project template and requirement document in a new session, and prompted the system to generate the corresponding implementation.
+For MetaGPT, we provided the requirement document as input to its official Docker implementation, which then generated artifacts via its built-in four-agent configuration.
+Stepwise setup documentation is available on our project website \cite{arc}.}

-\subsubsection{Evaluation Metrics}
+\subsection{Evaluation Metrics}

-Following prior benchmark studies \cite{swebench,prdbench}, we adopt the pass rate of test cases to measure the effectiveness of our framework and the baseline approaches.
-For each benchmark system, the corresponding test suite $\mathcal{T}^i$ is provided as part of the benchmark and used as the ground-truth oracle for evaluation (see Section~\ref{sec:collection-of-test-suites} for more details).
-This metric is denoted as \textbf{Test Pass Rate (\%)}, defined as:
+Following prior benchmark studies \cite{swebench,prdbench}, we evaluated all methods using \textbf{Test Pass Rate (\%)}.
+For each benchmark system, the provided test suite $\mathcal{T}^i$ served as the ground-truth execution oracle (see Section~\ref{sec:collection-of-test-suites}), where $\mathcal{T}$ denotes the set of all test cases and $\mathcal{T}_{pass} \subseteq \mathcal{T}$ the passed test cases.

-A test case is considered \emph{passed} if and only if it successfully executes \emph{all} actions by interacting with the web system and satisfies all expected outputs or state changes after each action.
+A test was considered \emph{passed} if and only if all its test steps executed successfully on the system under test and all assertions were satisfied. \reviewlabel{B-6}\review{ Since each leaf node in the requirement tree was mapped to one test, every test corresponded to a concrete function or scenario to be implemented.
+We adopted this metric for repository-scale evaluation because it allows us to precisely evaluate how many required functions are successfully generated.}

+\metareviewlabel{1.4}\metareview{ Unlike web systems where the system is still runnable (i.e., testable) regardless of partial compilation errors in some modules.
+The generated Android APKs need to be compilable before running any tests.
+Therefore, we use the following metrics for the evaluation.
+Let $\mathcal{S}$ be the set of all Android apps, $\mathcal{S}_{comp} \subseteq \mathcal{S}$ be the successfully compiled apps, and $\mathcal{S}_{suite} \subseteq \mathcal{S}$ be the apps whose entire test suite passes (i.e., all test cases pass).

+In addition, we further evaluate the per-app test case pass rate to capture partial functional completion.
+Let $\mathcal{T}^s$ and $\mathcal{T}^s_{pass}$ denote the test cases and passed test cases for app $s$, respectively.